kamilburda/batcher/docs/sections/Customizing-Export.md

 Yes, you may insert any GIMP filter as a procedure:
 1. Select `Add Procedure...` → `Add Custom Procedure...`
-2. Find `gimp-brightness-contrast` in the procedure browser and select `Add`.
+2. Find `gimp-drawable-brightness-contrast` in the procedure browser and select `Add`.
 3. Adjust the parameters as desired.
 4. Select `OK` to add the procedure.